Skip to main content

 The Business Dies With Its Owner

-Corporations have many ways to raise money to invest in the business.
-One of the easiest ways for a corporation to raise money is to sell more shares -- give people partial ownership of the company in exchange for money that can then be used to grow the business.
-However, a sole proprietorship has no shareholders and cannot sell ownership in the company without changing its business structure.
+Raising capital can be challenging for sole proprietors.
+In contrast, corporations have many ways to raise money to invest in the business.
+One of the easiest ways for a corporation to raise money is to sell more shares.
+Selling shares gives people a piece of the company in exchange for the money they invest.
+However, a sole proprietorship has no shareholders.
+It cannot sell shares without changing its business structure.

 Sole proprietorships may borrow money just like other business structures.
-However, because there is no separation between business and personal assets, many sole proprietors need to use their personal assets as collateral of the loan.
-Some people even use their home as collateral.
-This means that if the business fails, and the owner does not have enough money to pay the loan, the lender can take away the owner's personal assets to get their money back.
+However, because there is no separation between business and personal assets, many sole proprietors need to use their personal assets as collateral for the business loan.
+As a result, banks may be hesitant to give loans.
+A sole proprietor can even use their home as collateral.
+If the business fails and the owner does not have enough money to pay the loan, the lender can take away the owner's personal assets to get that money back.

-Although sole proprietorships are by far the easiest type of business structure to set up, they also present many vulnerabilities to the owner, including liability for debt.
-If you have any questions about the legal implications of a sole proprietorship, a lawyer may be able to help.
-Contact a local small business attorney today and get a handle on your future business's needs.
+Although sole proprietorships are by far the easiest type of business entity to set up, they also subject the owners to personal liability for business debts.
+If you have any questions about the legal implications of a sole proprietorship, contact a local small business attorney today.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help